 I once volunteered to help raise some extra funds for our nonprofit.
 The event lasted an entire Saturday after an already busy week.
 On Monday, I walked into my office to see a handwritten thank you note from our CEO on my desk.
-This experience showed me the importance of a thank you, because it didn’t just acknowledge my time, it made me feel great!
+This experience demonstrated just one of many donor recognition examples.
+It didn’t just acknowledge my time, it made me feel great!

 I’d argue that nothing beats a genuine donor thank you.
 Yet, as fundraisers, we all too often forget to spend the time to make our thank yous count.

 Yes, nonprofit employees are extremely busy.
 We’re balancing a huge workload and limited resources.
 Oftentimes, it’s hard to find the time to give donors a genuine thank you.
 There’s just too much to do in a day.